Owning a small business is exciting and rewarding. But it’s challenging.

 Remember that you are your most significant investment.
 If you’re not healthy, neither is your business.

 Find ways to manage your time efficiently and experiment with improving productivity.
-Use free tools such as Google Calendar or notes apps to set your schedule and reminders and plan your day.
+Use free tools such as Google Calendar or note apps to set your schedule and reminders and plan your day.

 4. Virality vs. strong branding